bonny/WordPress-Simple-History/readme.txt

 the new press release and created an article for it.
 Great!
 Now I don't have to do that."_

 Or for debug purposes:
 _"The site feels slow since yesterday.
 Has anyone done anything special? ...
-Ah, Steven activated 'naughy-plugin-x', that must be it."_
+Ah, Steven activated 'naughty-plugin-x', that must be it."_

 #### API so you can add your own events to the audit log